Biden and Kishida discuss Japan 'stepping up' security

 The official added that the Biden administration was working “to find a compassionate resolution that’s consistent with the rule of law.”
 Neither Biden nor Kishida responded to shouted questions about Alkonis at the White House, and outside its gates, about two dozen demonstrators called for Alkonis’ release.

-Kishida met with Vice President Kamala Harris on Friday before his meeting with Biden to discuss U.S.-Japan space cooperation and other issues.
+Kishida met with Vice President Kamala Harris on Friday before his meeting with Biden.

-Harris chairs the administration’s National Space Council.
-The two discussed bolstering “cooperation in space across multiple sectors including security, commercial, and civil space opportunities,” according to a White House summary of their meeting.

-___ Associated Press writers Tracy Brown and Seung Min Kim in Washington and Mari Yamaguchi in Tokyo contributed to this report.
+___ Associated Press writers Tracy Brown, Seung Min Kim and Chris Megerian in Washington and Mari Yamaguchi in Tokyo contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.